raymundarthur/bill-of-materials-ms/README.md

 # Bill Of Materials Service

-A sample microservice with a simple REST Endpoint and In-mem H2 database
+A sample microservice with a simple REST Endpoint, Swagger UI, and HATEOAS

-### Requirement Description:
+### Problem Statement:

-Given a product "P", assume that we can build from a list or components.
+For a given a product "P", nested dependecies from other product/components exists in order to build it.
-However, each required component also needs to be built separately and also provides a list of sub-components as a dependency.
+We need a way to generate a unique lists of all its dependencies.

 Take the product dependency map given below: